manbehindthemadness/PlayerCake/readme.txt

 Terms:
     Rehersals: Raw movement instructions that will be pre-processed into a Script.
     Script: A pre-rendered result of a Rehersal collection of movement instructions.
-These are used as the foundation for kinamatic operations.
+These are used as the foundation for Kinamatic Operations.
     lines: A Line is a single interation if specific instructions within a Script.
     Scenes: Scenes are sequential collections of one or more scripts resulting in a procedure (like taking a step).
     Plays: Collections of one or more scenes specifying an end-goal.